OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       A form of :term:`randomized algorithm` that might yield an incorrect result, or that might fail to produce a result.

+   probe function
+      In :term:`hashing`, the function used by a :term:`collision resolution` method to calculate where to look next in the :term:`hash table`.

+   probe sequence
+      In :term:`hashing`, the series of :term:`slots <slot>` visited by the :term:`probe function` during
+      :term:`collision resolution`.

    problem
       A task to be performed.
       It is best thought of as a :term:`function` or a mapping of inputs to outputs.

+   problem instance
+      A specific selection of values for the parameters to a problem.
+      In other words, a specific set of inputs to a problem.

    procedural
       Typically referring to the